CS3216-WhereTo/where-to/README.md

 **Esmanda Wong:**
 * Worked on the front end development for the application
+* Developed dropdown and modal for viewing directions
 * Designed pages for Search Result, Favourites and Settings
 * Implemented pages for Search Result, Favourites and Settings